prbordon/geonode/docs/install/project/index.rst

 This part of the documentation describes the complete setup process for GeoNode on an Ubuntu 18.04 64-bit clean environment (Desktop or Server).
 All examples use shell commands that you must enter on a local terminal or a remote shell.
 - If you have a graphical desktop environment you can open the terminal application after login;
-- if you are working on a remote server the provider or sysadmin should has given you access through an ssh client.
+- if you are working on a remote server the provider or sysadmin should have given you access through an ssh client.

-.. _install_dep:

 Install the dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^